tatlacas-com/flora_orm/README.md

      /// update this version number whenever you update your entities
      /// such as adding new properties/fields.
       dbVersion: 1,
+      /// dbEngine defaults to DbEngine.sqflite so you can remove this line if
+      // you want to use the default engine
       dbEngine: DbEngine.sqflite,
       dbName: 'your_db_name_here.db',
       tables: <Entity>[